braynm/braynm.com/content/about.md

 ## About Me
 I am Bryan!
 I am from the Philippines.
-As a software engineer, I work remotely for a startup, which gives me the flexibility to work from anywhere.
+I am a software engineer with 9 years of experience, I work remotely for a startup, which gives me the flexibility to work from anywhere.
 I absolutely love using Vim as my go-to text editor.
 It's efficient and helps me code faster.

 In my day-to-day work, I utilize a variety of technologies like Elixir, Phoenix, PostgreSQL, and Node.js.
 These tools allow me to build awesome software solutions and tackle exciting challenges.